DaleMargel/Web-Survey/PlatformVisualDesign.md

 Tone: (subjective)
 - formal : looks like a sheet of paper, "whiteish"
 - business : looks like site for a big company
-- normal : looks like a regular website, kind of neutral tone
+- neutral : looks like a regular website
 - technical : nerdy with lots of graphs and stuff

-Classes:
+Functionality:
 - standard : the standard set of controls
 - advanced : has controls that are uncommon
 - charts : supports charts and graphs